 You'll find a booking link in the email we sent notifying you that your meter needs replacing.
 Simply book your meter upgrade for a date and time that suits you - the install's a breeze; our friendly engineer will be with you for about an hour per fuel.

 As meters get older they may start running too fast or too slow.
 When this happens, the energy you’re using isn’t being measured correctly.

 Do you have to replace my meter?

 Yes, we’re required to do so under governmental regulation.
-It is our duty to ensure customers have continuity of safe energy supply that is accurately recorded.

 Why are you replacing non-smart (traditional) meters with smart ones?